eddietejeda/eddietejeda.com/index.md

 layout: page
 ---

 Hi, I'm Eddie.
 I build data platforms and platform engineering teams at growth-stage companies.
 Previously, I co-founded Civic Insight, a data analytics company that was acquired, and led the integration of the product and data platform.
-I am now Senior Director of Engineering at ThoughtSpot Inc., where I lead the integration of our infrastructure, data platform, AI, and data science teams.
+I am now VP of Engineering at ThoughtSpot Inc., where I lead data platform, visualizations, AI, infrastructure, and data science teams.

 I enjoy analyzing complex systems and am passionate about modernizing and evolving organizations.
 I’ve also worked extensively on open-source and open-data standards for cities and the federal government.